redpig/patient0/README.markdown

 and listens for a connection.
 Any bundle or Tcl script can be injected.
 The approach is convoluted, but flexible enough (for now).

+See the section below on `rubella` for a bit more detail and an example usecase.

 ## Components